-For over 25 years, Claremont Dental Institute has provided patients in San Dimas, La Verne, Pomona, Rancho Cucamonga, and Upland California with modern, safe oral surgery from the comfort of our state of the art oral surgery center.
+For over 25 years, Claremont Dental Institute has provided patients in San Dimas, La Verne, Pomona, Rancho Cucamonga, and Upland California with modern, safe oral surgery from the comfort of our state-of-the-art oral surgery center.
 Our expert team brings unparalleled experience and skill to each patient.

-Our dentist office incorporates state of the art dental technology for less invasive, more effective surgical solutions for a range of advanced dental concerns.
+Our dentist office incorporates state-of-the-art dental technology for less invasive, more effective surgical solutions for a range of advanced dental concerns.

 “We have built the top Oral Surgery Center in Southern California, with an expert team of Dentists, Specialists, and Support.
 Importantly we have also invested in the top state fo the art technology.
 Results, comfort and your safety are our top priority.
 I am so proud of our team!”